 Once you have completed the form and made sure you have signed it, you need to return it to us.

-We must receive your cancellation request form at least 11 working days before the election, so that you can cast your vote at your polling station.
+We must receive your cancellation form at least 11 working days before the election, so that you can cast your vote at your polling station.

 If we do not receive your completed cancellation request form in time, you will still have your absent vote in place.
 This means you will be unable to vote at the polling station on the election day.